 Incident DetailsCause of Death:

-Officer Ralph Pogue was shot and killed while he and another officer served a search warrant at a residence whose owner was suspected of illegally selling liquor.
+Officer Ralph Pogue was shot and killed while he and other officers served a search warrant at a residence whose owner was suspected of illegally selling liquor.

-After firing the shot, the suspect surrendered to the other officer.
-As he was being transported to city hall he attempted to escape but was shot in the leg and subdued with the use of clubs when he continued to struggle.
-He was convicted of manslaughter after claiming the shot was fired accidentally.
+As the suspect was being transported to city hall he attempted to escape but was shot in the leg and subdued with the use of clubs when he continued to struggle.